TnTech-ECE/CapstoneStarterRepo/Documentation/Electrical/PCB/ReadMe.md

-This folder contains all the KiCad schematic files and PCB files.
-(Note: This PCB is not the up to date version, the up to date version is shown in a png under the schematics folder.
+This folder contains all the KiCad schematic files and PCB files for the input and error subsystem.
+(Note: This PCB is not the up to date version, the up to date version is shown in a png file under the schematics folder called Input_Error_PCB.
 The gerber files are based off the up to date PCB).